apache/qpid-proton/tutorial/_build/html/_sources/tutorial.txt

-The first difference, on line 17, is that rather than creating a receiver on the same connection as our sender, we listen for incoming connections by invoking the ``listen() method on the ``Container`` instance.
+The first difference, on line 17, is that rather than creating a receiver on the same connection as our sender, we listen for incoming connections by invoking the ``listen() method on the ``EventLoop`` instance.

-Another difference is that the ``Container`` instance we use is not the default instance as was used in the original example, but one we construct ourselves on line 38, passing in some event handlers.
+Another difference is that the ``EventLoop`` instance we use is not the default instance as was used in the original example, but one we construct ourselves on line 38, passing in some event handlers.
 The first of these is ``HelloWorldReceiver``, as used in the original example.
-We pass it to the container, because we aren't going to directly create the receiver here ourselves.
+We pass it to the event loop, because we aren't going to directly create the receiver here ourselves.
 Rather we will accept an incoming connection on which the message will be received.
-This handler would then be notified of any incoming message event on any of the connections the container controls.
-As well as our own handler, we specify a couple of useful handlers from the ``proton_utils`` toolkit.
+This handler would then be notified of any incoming message event on any of the connections the event loop controls.
+As well as our own handler, we specify a couple of useful handlers from the ``proton_events`` toolkit.
 The ``Handshaker`` handler will ensure our server follows the basic handshaking rules laid down by the protocol.
 The ``FlowController`` will issue credit for incoming messages.
 We won't